cloud-native-toolkit/azure-utilities/README.md

    **Example** - ./listconsumptionusage-daterange.sh 2022-06-26 2022-06-27 June
    ```

-   ⚠️⚠️⚠️⚠️Delete all resources within ResourceGroup (**Do NOT run this unless you want to clean ALL - No Recover Option**):
+   ⚠️⚠️⚠️⚠️**Do NOT run this unless you want to clean ALL - No Recover Option**:

    ```bash
    ./deleteresourcegroup {ResourceGroup}